akdemirlab/HiCPlotter/README.md

 </figure>

-# Example cases with publicly available datasets:
+# Example cases with publicly available datasets

 ## Visualization of ChIP-Seq and 4C data as histograms